 The ICL-based sources use injected electrons to emit multiple photons by interband transitions and to produce coherent radiation in the wavelength range 3 – 6 µm.
-ICL are fabricated by stacking layers of InAs, GaSb, AlSb and related alloys growth by molecular beam epitaxy (MBE).
+ICL are fabricated by stacking layers of InAs, GaSb, AlSb and related alloys grown by molecular beam epitaxy (MBE).

 The QCL-based sources are unipolar devices in which the laser emission is achieved through the use of intersubband transitions in a repeated stack of semiconductor multiple quantum well layers achieving coherent radiation in the wavelength range 4 – 12 µm.
-QCL stacks are fabricated by molecular beam epitaxy (MBE) growth of III-V layers (mainly InGaAs/InAlAs).
+QCL stacks are fabricated by a molecular beam epitaxy (MBE) growth of III-V layers (mainly InGaAs/InAlAs).

 In the last few years, IMEC and CEA-Leti have designed, fabricated, and characterized MIR waveguides for a variety of commercial, scientific and military applications (Fig. 2).
-Three technologies are available via Mirphab: Si on insulator (SOI) waveguides for applications requiring wavelengths between 2 and 4 µm, SiGe/Si based graded index stack to cover the full (3 – 8 μm) band and Ge/SiGe technology in order to address spectral range above 8 µm.
-The wavelength at which the molecule of interest is absorbing will define the MIR source, the photonic integrated circuit (PIC) and the detector that will be integrated in your sensing system.
+Three technologies are available via Mirphab: Si on insulator (SOI) waveguides for applications requiring wavelengths between 2 and 4 µm; SiGe/Si based graded index stack to cover the full (3 – 8 μm) band; and Ge/SiGe technology to address the spectral range above 8 µm.
+The wavelength at which the molecule of interest absorbs light defines the MIR source, the photonic integrated circuit (PIC) and the detector that will be integrated in your sensing system.

-The µ-assembly of optical components as well as the packaging of laser and detector chips will be carried out to facilitate the integration in the customer equipment.
-On the other hand, the standardization of tests for industrial manufacturing and long term operation including accelerated aging will be performed.
-With respect to µ-assembly, fabricated QCL and ICL arrays will be used together with the optical silicon combiner to deliver a fully monolithic tunable source.
+The µ-assembly of optical components as well as the packaging of laser and detector chips will be carried out to facilitate integration of the components in the customer’s equipment.
+To this end, the standardization of tests for industrial manufacturing and long term operation including accelerated aging will be performed.
+Fabricated QCL and ICL arrays will be used together with the optical silicon combiner to deliver a fully monolithic tunable source.

 How to get a chemical sensor customized for your application

 Mirphab has launched its first open call.
-If your company is interested in moving towards the future of the real-time chemical sensing, submit your application via the Mirphab website.
+If your company is interested in moving towards the future of real-time chemical sensing, submit your application via the Mirphab website.